oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/conformance.md

 A text file satisfies the "SARIF log file" conformance profile if:

-- It conforms to the syntax and semantics defined in [§3](#file-format)
+- It conforms to the syntax and semantics defined in [sec](#file-format)

 ## Conformance Clause 2: SARIF producer

 A program satisfies the "SARIF producer" conformance profile if:

-- It produces output in the SARIF format, according to the semantics defined in [§3](#file-format)
+- It produces output in the SARIF format, according to the semantics defined in [sec](#file-format)

-- It satisfies those normative requirements in [§3](#file-format) that are designated as applying to SARIF producers.
+- It satisfies those normative requirements in [sec](#file-format) that are designated as applying to SARIF producers.

 ## Conformance Clause 3: Direct producer